shaunuk/picar/README.md

 * On your phone enable the wifi hotspot option.
 * On your Pi disable the existing WiFi option and connect to your phone.
-* You may need to enter a network key to do this.
+* You may need to enter a network key to do this; this will be in your phone somewhere.
 * Check it all works by accessing the internet from your Pi.
 * Reboot your Pi and check it still all works.
 * You are now going to set your Pi IP address to static.